Want to follow along with this writing? Sign up Today, it's free and easy

 almost 2 years ago Ninja Nourie said:

-almost 2 years ago Lieder Madchen said:
+about 2 years ago Lieder Madchen said:

 Wow, that was so good and so sad.
 You did a wonderful job with the emotions and it felt very realistic, which just made it more powerful.

-almost 2 years ago Jack Fossett said:
+about 2 years ago Jack Fossett said:

 I applaud you on pulling this piece off without a single word of dialogue.
 That takes skill.